lonelyhentxi/quirks-path/README.md

 # quirks-path

-A Rust path library with quirks that is as platform-agnostic as possible !
+A Rust path library with quirks that is as platform-agnostic as possible.